 - In a bowl, whisk together the soy sauce, vinegar, sugar, cornstarch, 2 tablespoons of water, and pepper to taste.
 Set aside.

 - Rinse the kangkong under cold water to remove dirt and debris.
-Trim off the tough, browned ends of the stems.
-Chop them into 3-inch sections, keeping the stems and leaves separate.
+Discard the tough, browned ends of the stems.
+Cut kangkong into 2-inch sections, keeping the stems and leaves separate.
 Quickly rinse the pieces again, if necessary.

-- In a wok or large skillet, place the sliced pork belly and ½ cup of water over medium-high heat.
+- In a wok, place the pork pieces and ½ cup of water over medium-high heat.
 Bring to a boil until the water is fully evaporated, then lower the heat to medium as the pork starts to render fat.

-- Cook the pork in its own fat, or add more oil as needed, until it becomes brown and crispy.
+- Cook the pork in its own fat, or add more oil as needed, until golden brown and crispy.
 Then, push it to the side of the pan.

 - Sauté garlic and onions until fragrant and translucent.

-- Add the kangkong stems and chili peppers, if using.
+- Add the sturdier stalks of kangkong and chili peppers, if using.
 Stir fry together for a couple of minutes until slightly tender but still crisp, about 2 minutes.

 - Toss to coat evenly until the sauce thickens slightly and the kangkong is well-coated.
-Taste and adjust seasoning as necessary.
-As an option, garnish with fried garlic or shallots before serving.
+Taste and adjust the seasoning as necessary.
+As an option, garnish with garlic bits or shallots before serving.

 Notes

-- Kangkong: A leafy vegetable with long, hollow stems, adding a slight crunch and a mild, spinach-like flavor.
-It's also known as water spinach or labeled as ong choy in most Asian supermarkets.
+- Kangkong: This leafy green vegetable has long, hollow stems that add a nice crunch and a mild, spinach-like flavor.
+You might see it labeled as water spinach or ong choy in Asian supermarkets.
 If you can't find it, you can use spinach, Swiss chard, or bokchoy as alternatives.

 Dennis